 Here is the kind of bug that shipped quietly and fed off my infrastructure for eleven days before I noticed.

-I had an experiment runner on a local server I run at home.
-File header said “Runs queued experiments on local model (gemma2:9b).”
+An experiment runner existed.
+The file header said it ran experiments on a local model.
 Function name was call_ollama().
-The whole point was: free, offline, no paid API calls, no net dependency.
+The whole point was: local-first, no paid API calls, no network dependency.
 That was the idea.

 The idea was a lie.

-What the function actually did was try a LiteLLM router first.
-LiteLLM’s auto-tier routed out to Groq, OpenRouter, Google Gemini, IBM Granite, Qwen, a bunch of free providers.
+What the function actually did was try an external router first.
+The auto-tier routed out to several external providers.
 Only if the whole external chain collapsed did it fall back to the local Ollama.
 Ollama was not the primary.
 Ollama was the option of last resort.

 Across eleven days, the runner made 9,996 model calls.
-Seventy-nine of those hit the local Ollama.
+Seventy-nine of those hit the intended local route.
 Seventy nine out of ten thousand.
 Zero point eight percent.

 Ninety nine point two percent of calls went to the cloud.
 For a function called call_ollama.